Couple Seriously Injured in Uber Crash Blocked From Court by Uber Eats Terms

 The McGintys asserted that it was not Georgia but rather their minor daughter who checked that box and clicked the “confirm” button—even though it required attesting to Uber that she was at least 18 years old, She was using her mother’s phone with her mother’s permission to order food through Uber Eats on January 8, 2022, more than two months before the Uber car crash.

-That clicked agreement provides disputes that may arise, including disputes concerning auto accidents or personal injuries, will be resolved through binding arbitration “and not in a court of law.”
+That clicked agreement provides that disputes that may arise, including disputes concerning auto accidents or personal injuries, will be resolved through binding arbitration “and not in a court of law.”
 The agreement also provides that any disputes over whether an issue should be settled by arbitration would be delegated to the arbitrator.

-On March 31, 2022, the McGintys were rear seat passengers in a vehicle operated by an Uber driver who ran a red light and t-boned another vehicle, The couple suffered serious physical, psychological, and financial damages.
+On March 31, 2022, the McGintys were rear seat passengers in a vehicle operated by an Uber driver who ran a red light and t-boned another vehicle.
+The couple suffered serious physical, psychological, and financial damages.
 Georgia sustained cervical and lumbar spine fractures, rib fractures, a protruding hernia, traumatic injuries to her abdominal wall, pelvic floor, and other physical injuries.
 She has undergone numerous surgeries and other invasive procedures.
 Georgia, a matrimonial attorney, was unable to work between the date of the accident and April 1, 2023.

 After the couple filed a complaint against Uber and the driver, Uber moved to compel arbitration.
 Uber maintained that when Georgia signed up for an Uber account in 2015, she agreed to Uber’s terms of use, including the arbitration agreement.
 Therefore, she agreed to arbitrate any disputes with Uber arising out of her use of Uber’s services.